csparker/deep_qmri/Hackers_Guide.md

 Below is a more detailed [Background](#rationalle) for the project, FYI.

-In the [Set-up](#set-up) section there are some instructions on things you will need to do before you start hacking.
+The [Set-up](#set-up) section lists some things you will need to do before you start hacking.

 Once you're all set up, the [Hacking Tasks](#hacking-tasks) and [Resources](#resources) sections are there to help us complete the project!